 Via various think tanks and foundations, fashion brands find themselves inevitably trending toward cooperation, coming to corporate grips with the idea that sustainability has to be more than a marketing plan.
 In May 2019, LVMH, the luxury group behind fashion houses like Louis Vuitton, Christian Dior, and Fendi, announced a partnership with unesco’s intergovernmental scientific program, Man and Biosphere, “which aims to safeguard biodiversity across the planet” in line with the U.N.’s Sustainable Development Goals.
-LVMH says that by 2020 it will have applied the U.N.’s highest standards to 70 percent of its supply chains and will have reduced its carbon dioxide emissions by 25 percent.
+LVMH’s aim, from 2013 to 2020, was to reduce its carbon dioxide emissions by 25 percent.

 The efforts of multinational conglomerates are beginning to have a ripple effect.
 In 2018, HSBC sent Susanna Wilson, its global head of sustainable networks and entrepreneurship, to the Copenhagen Fashion Summit for the first time, where she talked about ways big companies could encourage conversations between finance and sustainability people.
 “What we’re noticing is that a focus around sustainability is broadening out beyond just the large brands,” Wilson told a panel.
 “So it’s the smaller companies that are starting to understand that this is really important.”